Become a Volunteer

 We pay out of pocket expenses and provide full insurance cover for all volunteers.

-To find out more about volunteering with COTA contact Kathleen Brasher on 9655 2105 or email firstname.lastname@example.org
+To find out more about volunteering with COTA contact Karen Ivanka on 9655 2107 or email firstname.lastname@example.org

-COTA’s Peer Education Team: Outstanding achievement by a volunteer team (Primary Health) in the Minister for Health Awards, 2011.
+WINNNERS: Outstanding achievement by a volunteer team (Primary Health) in the Minister for Health Awards, 2011.

 For over 10 years COTA’s Peer Educators, working individually and as a team, have supported a range of programs and projects.
 They have delivered over 2500 information sessions throughout Victoria to a range of audiences, including CALD communities and rural and remote areas, presented at national forums and conferences and assisted with events such as the International Federation on Ageing Conference 2010 in Melbourne.